 Reference Circular No 4/2008

-Hospitals will continue to receive WIES throughput and trauma specific payments for TAC patients from DH.
+Hospitals will continue to receive payments for WIES throughput and trauma specific payments for TAC patients from DH.
 Hospitals, however, will need to continue to charge TAC directly for the specialist medical and imaging costs associated with these admitted patient episodes, rehabilitation and non-admitted patient services.

 WIES will be paid at the TAC specific payment rate shown in Table 1.

-The rehabilitation 1 and rehabilitation 2 rates will be paid at the TAC specific payment rate shown in Table 2.
+The rehabilitation 1 and rehabilitation 2 rates will be paid at the TAC specific payment rate shown in Table 3.
 All other admitted patient services will be paid at the public rate.

-Patients may only be coded to rehabilitation care types in accordance with the Department's Victorian Admitted Episodes dataset (VAED) specifications as set out in the VAED Manual (also refer to specification changes to the manual; see Victorian Admitted Episodes Data Set (VAED))
+Patients may only be coded to rehabilitation care types in accordance with the Department's Victorian Admitted Episodes dataset (VAED) specifications as set out in the VAED Manual (also refer to specification changes to the manual; see Victorian Admitted Episodes Data Set (VAED).

 New Admission Policy